 TAMPA, FLORIDA NWIAA CHAIRPERSON

-Amanda Edwards is a Tampa, Florida native and first generation stateside born citizen who became the first in her family to attend university.
-Ms. Edwards is a devoted mother of two year old twins and serves as a senior student in the College of Public Health at the University of South Florida.
-In addition to her studies, Ms. Edwards is an avid Second Degree Black Belt Instructor, and Tae-Kwon-Do enthusiast.
-By utilizing her gifts collectively, Ms. Edwards strives to fulfill her God given purpose to eliminate poverty in urban and rural communities by sowing seeds of enlightenment in the youths of society.
+Ms. Edwards is a Tampa, Florida native and first generation citizen born in the US as her family has Caribbean Roots!
+She is a devoted mother of 3 children and graduated from the College of Public Health at the University of South Florida.
+In addition to her studies, Ms. Edwards is an avid Second Degree Black Belt Instructor.
+By utilizing her gifts/talents that have been cultivated through her training in TaeKwonDo, the workforce, and life experiences, Ms. Edwards strives to fulfill her God given purpose to empower the underserved in both urban and rural communities.

 TALLAHASSEE, FLORIDA NWIAA CHAIRPERSON